LelsersLasers/Notes/History/Notes.md

 - 1852 eletion
     - Democrat Franklin Pierce rolled Whig Winfield Scott
         - Ran on the idea that the compromise = resolution of the slavery issue
-- 1854: Stephen A. Douglas proposed Nebraska and Kanas added to the Union from Lousisana Purchase land
+- 1854: Stephen Douglas proposed Nebraska and Kanas added to the Union from Lousisana Purchase land
     - Douglas wanted a transcontinental railroad to support western development
     - South | this will further disrupt Senate balance
     - Douglas propsed that the new states decide status of slavery based on popular sovereignty